 - Ethernet provides a consistent speed whereas WiFi is prone to signal interference and hence provides an inconsistent speed.

-- In ethernet connection, data encryption is not required whereas wifi connection requires data encryption.
+- In an ethernet connection, data encryption is not required whereas a wifi connection requires data encryption.

 - WiFi connection provides higher latency than ethernet.